CyberneticBeetles/CyberneticBeetles/README.md

 - 👋 Hi, I’m @CyberneticBeetles
 - 👀 I’m interested in Games, Computer Engineering, and Computer Science
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate if you love Pizza
+- 💞️ I’ll only collaborae with you if hate Peniall Cumas
 - 📫 How to reach me Gamejolt, Steam, and Itch.io

 <!---